 - Contain adequate information by which HPE can contact you (including postal address, telephone number, and e-mail address);

-- Contain a statement that you have a good faith belief that use of the copyrighted material or other intellectual property is not authorised by the owner, the owner's agent or the law;
+- Contain a statement that you have a good faith belief that use of the copyrighted material or other intellectual property is not authorized by the owner, the owner's agent or the law;

 - Contain a statement that the information in the written notice is accurate; and

-- Contain statement, under penalty of perjury, that you are authorised to act on behalf of the copyright or other intellectual property right owner.
+- Contain statement, under penalty of perjury, that you are authorized to act on behalf of the copyright or other intellectual property right owner.

 Unless the notice pertains to copyright or other intellectual property infringement, the Agent will be unable to address the listed concern.